Grant Pederson

 The following are a few real world examples of how failing to seek timely legal advice can result in costly and time-consuming consequences.

 A successor trustee sold a house that belonged to a trust.
 Instead of putting the sale proceeds into the trust’s account, the trustee deposited the money into the decedent’s personal bank account.
 Because the bank had been notified of the death, the account was immediately frozen.
 The trustee then had to hire an attorney and go to court just to get the money released.
+A quick phone call beforehand would have explained that trust assets must always stay in the trust account.
+With the right escrow instructions and bank documents, the funds would have been available immediately to cover expenses and distributions.

 A parent signed a living trust but never transferred their house into it.
 When they passed away, the home was not legally part of the trust.
 The family was forced to go through court—either a special petition to fix the mistake or a full probate.
 Both options cost far more than a simple deed transfer would have during the parent’s lifetime.